HPS-1/RISC-VProcessorProject-ECE320/README.md

 # Note from Peisen

+*This is the only project on my Github page for now because most of my projects are stored in my UWaterloo Gitlab repo or my own PC.
+I'll upload those to Github soon.
+Feel free to re-check later! :)

 The final product of this project, which is a 5-stage pipelined RISC-V processor written in verilog, is located in the folder PD5.
 Most interested files are placed here: https://github.com/HPS-1/RISC-VProcessorProject-ECE320/tree/main/project/pd5/design/code, with self-explaining comments.

 Here's a bit further introduction about each file: